Generalized gamma approximation with rates for urns, walks and trees: Random walk: Proof of Theorem 1.11

-\paragraph{Random walk bridge} Figure~\ref{fig7} illustrates the basic bijection between decorated binary trees and bridges.
-Every bridge consists of several positive and negative excursions.
-We first mark the path from the leaf with label \extnode{1} up to the root.
-We call all the internal nodes along this path, including the root, the \emph{spine} (the trivial tree of size one has no internal node and therefore no spine).
-Each node in the spine represents the start of a random walk excursion in the bridge.
-The exploration now starts at the root and goes down the spine, exploring each subtree along the spine.
-If the sub-tree growing away from the spine grows to the left, do a depth-first exploration counterclockwise, if it grows to the right, clockwise.
-This makes each sub-tree to the left a positive excursion and each sub-tree to the right a negative excursion; c.f., \cite[Exercise 7.4.14]{Pitman2006}.
+We now discuss the bijection between decorated binary trees and random walk bridges; see Figure~\ref{fig7} for an example.
+We first mark the path from Leaf~1 to the root.
+We call all the internal nodes along this path, including the root, the \emph{spine} (the trivial tree of size one has no internal node and, therefore, an empty spine).
+As before, a left edge represents ``$+1$'' and a right-edge represents ``$-1$''.
+The exploration starts at the root.
+Whenever a spine node is visited, explore first the child (and its subtree) that is not part of the spine, and then the child that is next in the spine.
+Also, if the right child of a spine node is being explored and if that child is not itself a spine node do the exploration \emph{clockwise}, until the exploration process is back to the spine.
+This makes each sub-tree to the left of the spine a positive excursion and each sub-tree to the right a negative excursion; cf. \citet{Pitman2006}, Exercise 7.4.14.